 Joining one of the many ghost tours in Salem MA is an essential thing to do in this spooky New England destination.
 Particularly if you’re visiting Salem in October around Halloween, there’s perhaps no better way to get an inside look at the haunted places and goings-on in and around this historically rich, spooky town!

 But no matter what time of year you visit, a Salem MA ghost tour is a great addition to your trip.
 Don’t forget to scope out some of the Hocus Pocus filming locations while in town, too.

-We’ve compiled a list of top Salem ghost tours 2022 has to offer.
-Which of these spooky Salem MA ghost tours will you choose?
+We’ve compiled a list of top Salem ghost tours 2023 has to offer.
+Which of these scary tours in Salem is for you?